The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 The cluster position resolution as a function of the track incident angle is shown in figure~\ref{fig:C7_resolution} for data and simulated events.

 The observed resolution has the expected shape, showing a minimum at the incident angle for which the projection of the track along the direction perpendicular to the strips on the detector plane corresponds to two strip pitches.
 Given the various sensor pitches with one floating strip, the minimum is expected at 4 (7) degrees for the u/P side and at 14 (21) degrees on the v/N side, for layer 3 (4, 5, 6).
-Considering the various sensor pitches with the floating strip (table~\ref{tab:sensor_geo}), the expected digital resolution for perpendicular track is 7 (11) \mum on u/P side and 23 (35) \mum on v/N side for layer 3 (4,5,6), similar to the measured resolutions.
+As discussed in section~\ref{sec:C4_clustering}, the expected digital resolution for perpendicular tracks is \qty{7}{\um} (\qty{11}{\um}) on u/P side and \qty{23}{\um} (\qty{35}{\um}) on v/N side for layer 3 (4,5,6), in very good agreement with the resolutions previously measured in testbeam data with perpendicular tracks \cite{Belle-IISVD:2017tht}, and also similar to the resolution shown for perpendicular tracks in figure~\ref{fig:C7_resolution}.
+In particular, for the larger pitches (v/N sides) resolution measured in collision data is in very good agreement with the expected one, from previous testbeam results, while the MC resolution obtained is too optimistic.
+On the contrary for the small pitches (u/P sides) there is room for improvements: resolution in collision data is higher than previously measured in testbeam data, while MC results are more similar to the expected values.

-The measured resolution on data is good and adequate for the main goals of SVD tracking, though the algorithms for the determination of the cluster position, described in Section~\ref{sec:C4_clustering}, have not been fully optimized on data yet, therefore there is still room for improvement of the cluster position resolution.
-The algorithms have been in fact optimized on simulated events, and the resolution that we obtain with the same technique on simulation is much better than on data.
+The measured resolution in collision data is anyway good and adequate for the main goals of SVD tracking, though the algorithms for the determination of the cluster position, described in Section~\ref{sec:C4_clustering}, have not been fully optimized on data yet, therefore there is still room for improvement of the cluster position resolution especially for the small pitches.
+The algorithms were in fact optimized on simulated events, and the resolution obtained with the same technique on simulation is much better than on data.
 Given the significant differences with respect to data, especially concerning the cluster size (see Simulation Performance in Section~\ref{sec:C4_simulation}), the difference in resolution between data and MC is not a surprise.
-We are working on both improving the simulation of the signal formation, and optimizing the position reconstruction algorithm directly on data.
+Work both on improving the simulation of the signal formation, and on optimizing the position reconstruction algorithm directly on data is in progress.
+Due to the long editorial process required for this paper, some updated performance results could not be incorporated, and are included in the references in section \ref{sec:conclusion}.